Articles of Incorporation and Rules

 2. A Director who has conducted a transaction under any of the items of Paragraph 1 shall report important facts about the transaction to the Board of Directors without delay after the transaction

-(Dismissal of officers)
+(Dismissal of Officers)

 2. Any request under the provisions of the preceding paragraph must be submitted to the Association in writing stating the reasons for dismissal